OpenSWE1R/openswe1r/README.md

 Therefore, this project also still relies on the original games code.
 Even if not all code is patched, the game will still work cross-platform due to the API and CPU abstraction.

-You will still need the original game for it's art assets: levels, sounds, ...
+You will still need the original game for its art assets: levels, sounds, ...

 ### Goals